-The threat actor could now exercise the capabilities of the HatMan implant-a remote acess trojan, orRAT, capable of reading and writing memory and executing arbitrary code.
-The same Python implementation of the TriStation protocol includes functions for utilizing this capability; thus, all the attacker would need to do to exploit this functionality would be to use a similar script to connect to the controller.
-Utilizing the three functions HatMan provides as building blocks, the attacker can then effect as complicated of changes as he wants to the controller.
+The threat actor can now exercise the capabilities of the HatMan implant-a remote access Trojan (RAT) capable of reading and writing memory and executing arbitrary code.
+Because the same Python implementation of the TS protocol includes functions for utilizing the HatMan implant, the attacker would only need to use a similar script to connect to the controller and manipulate it.
+By utilizing the three functions HatMan provides as building blocks, the attacker can then freely modify the controller's programming.